-It's easy enough to schedule morning meetings in-person with your team, keep your office door open to encourage spontaneous conversation, and chat casually in the kitchen with colleagues to learn about their triumphs and setbacks.
+It's easy enough to schedule morning meetings in person with your team, keep your office door open to encourage spontaneous conversation, and chat casually in the kitchen with colleagues to learn about their triumphs and setbacks.

-But creating this same level of communication remotely requires more intentionality than it might in person.
+However, creating this same level of communication remotely requires more intentionality than it might in person.